 Professor Susan Rudy, Honours BA (Wilfrid Laurier), MA (New Brunswick), PhD (York)

-Although I have been based in London since 2011, my career was established in Canada where I served as a Professor of English (1988-2014) and Head of Department (2003-2008) at the University of Calgary.
+I am one of two directors of the Centre for Poetry and a Senior Research Fellow in the Department of English.
+My career was established in Canada where I served as a Professor of English (1988-2014) and Head of Department (2003-2008) at the University of Calgary.
 In London, I have held Senior Research Fellowships at the Gender Institute, London School of Economics (2012) and the Institute of English Studies, School of Advanced Study, University of London (2012-2013).
 In 2012, I was appointed Director of the Rhodes Project, a London-based charity and research centre founded to work toward gender equality.
 Subsequent qualitative research on Rhodes women’s life and career history data led me to collaborate with a colleague at Said Business School, University of Oxford, where I was elected to the position of Visiting Scholar in 2014.
-I joined Queen Mary as a Senior Research Fellow in August 2016.
+I joined Queen Mary in August 2016.

 Photograph by Honza Cervenka

 • Contemporary and experimental poetry